SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Example: A character with a base walking Move of 10 has a maximum swimming change of 10 -- 2 times his swimming Move of 5.
 Example: A character with a Move of 10 is chasing a thief, who just swiped her cred-key lanyard.
-In the ﬁrst round, she may move up to 20 meters, which has a running diﬃculty of 5.
-In the second round, she can increase her speed to 40 meters, which has a running diﬃculty of
+In the ﬁrst round, she may move up to 20 meters, which has a running difficulty of 5.
+In the second round, she can increase her speed to 40 meters, which has a running difficulty of
-15. If, in the second round, the player generates a running total of 20, by the acceleration rules, she may only move 40 meters, even though her running total meets the diﬃculty to move 50 meters.
+15. If, in the second round, the player generates a running total of 20, by the acceleration rules, she may only move 40 meters, even though her running total meets the difficulty to move 50 meters.

 64